abinit/abinit/doc/tutorial/index.md

     the linear order, within Density-Functional Perturbation Theory (beyond the simple Sum-Over-State approximation):
     Raman scattering efficiencies (non-resonant case), non-linear electronic susceptibility, electro-optic effect.
     Comparison with the finite field technique (combining DFPT calculatons with finite difference calculations), is also provided.

+**After following tutorials DFPT1, DFPT2, Elastic and NLO, the tutorials on MULTIBINIT might be followed:**

+  * [The first tutorial on MULTIBINIT](multi1) presents the basic use of the MULTIBINIT application, how to build a harmonic model by using a second-principles approach for lattice dynamics simulations based on atomic potentials fitted on first-principles calculations.

 ### MBPT-related tutorials
 **There is another additional group of tutorials on many-body perturbation